-A student may report an alleged violation of this policy to the administrative dean of the Tradition campus or the vice president for student services on the Hattiesburg campus.
-On the New Orleans campus, complaints should be reported to the director of student and administrative services.
+A student may report an alleged violation of this policy to the administrative dean of the Tradition campus or the vice president for student support on the Hattiesburg campus.
 An investigation will be conducted in accordance with the complaint and grievance policy for students, faculty, or staff as it relates to the complaint.
 The university will consider the welfare of the alleged victim and the university community as well as the rights of the accused.
 Retaliation against a student who brings a complaint is prohibited and will not be tolerated.